 Before removing a spark plug, be sure to clean the area around the spark plug.
 Dirt could enter engine when removing or installing the spark plug.

-Adjust the gap to 0.7-0.8 mm (0.028-0.032 in.) for proper ignition.
+Adjust the gap to specification (see General Information section).
 Use a feeler gauge to check the gap.